NEET/JEE Coaching Scholarship

 Answer:

-Primary battery come with limited number of reactants and can’t be reused once they are discharged.
+Primary batteries come with a limited number of reactants and can’t be reused once they are discharged.
 Secondary batteries take a considerable amount of time to recharge.
-Fuel cell is superior to both primary and secondary batteries as they operate without any breaks as long as you keep supplying the reactants
+Fuel cells is superior to both primary and secondary batteries as they operate without any breaks as long as you keep supplying the reactants

 Question:48